La Palma volcano: Heavy ash forces residents inside | DW | 03.11.2021

 Eruption devastating for banana industry

-The natural disaster has also negatively impacted the island's local economy.
-Banana farmers have seen their livelihoods wrecked due to the eruption.
+The natural disaster has also had a negative impact on the island's economy.
+Banana farmers have seen their livelihoods wrecked because of the eruption.

 Regional authorities estimate that the island's banana industry has been hit with €100 million ($116 million) in losses so far because of the event.